 A fleet tracking software helps you reduce your yearly fleet mileage consumption.
 With a GPS fleet tracker, you’ll:

 - Reduce your CO2 emissions

 - Minimise the number of times cars are out for maintenance checks

-How do you Choose the Right GPS Fleet Tracker?
+How UK Businesses Can Choose the Right GPS Fleet Tracker?

-With hundreds of fleet tracking companies out there, choosing one that’s right for you can be a daunting process.
+With hundreds of fleet tracking companies out there in the UK, choosing one that’s right for you can be a daunting process.
 But don’t worry, here are tips to help you make an informed decision.

 1. Avoid hidden costs

 A deal from a fleet tracking company that seems cheaper than expected often becomes expensive in the long term.
 That’s why it’s wise to watch out for providers that offer contracts without including other costs like service calls, shipping costs, and installation fees.